Mad Men season 2: Plot

 Don takes a business trip to California during his exile from home.
 During this trip, he disappears, his whereabouts unknown both to his wife and children and his business associates, including Pete Campbell, whom he accompanied to California and whom he leaves at the hotel where they are staying.
 After spending a couple of days with a group of European tax exiles in Palm Springs, one of whom he beds, he ends up meeting with Anna Draper, the wife of the original Don Draper, whom he has set up in a bungalow in San Pedro.
 Anna comforts Don about his current marital troubles and identity crisis.
 Don returns home as the Cuban Missile Crisis begins.

 While Don is away, Roger bluntly informs Duck that a partnership is not forthcoming.
 Duck then meets with executives from his former London firm, Putnam, Powell & Lowe, who refuse to hire him.
 Duck, in desperation, informs them of Sterling Cooper's vulnerable position and pitches a buyout, with Duck being appointed President.
 PPL then offers the buyout to Bert and Roger, through Duck.
 Roger's looming divorce makes the sale especially enticing to him, and after discussions between Bert and his sister, who is revealed as a major partner in the firm, the buyout is accepted in Don's absence.
 Duck informs Pete that he plans to either have Draper follow his lead or be sent out the door, using the non-compete clause in Don's contract as leverage.

-In Don's absence, Peggy successfully brings in the Popsicle account and uses this as leverage to acquire Freddy Rumsen's old office.
+In Don's absence, Peggy brings in the Popsicle account and uses this as leverage to acquire Freddy Rumsen's old office.
 Pete is impressed by this maneuver and his romantic interests in Peggy are rekindled.
 Although married to Trudy, Pete professes his love for Peggy and tells her that he wishes he had married her instead.
 Peggy explains to Pete that she could have shamed him into marriage the year before.
 Pete doesn't understand what Peggy means, so Peggy finally confesses to Pete that he had gotten her pregnant and she had put their child up for adoption, a particularly galling development for Pete, since he and Trudy are so far unable to conceive.
 Pete also has a blue-blood abhorrence for adoption and now realizes his own blue-blood offspring is being raised by another family.

 When Don returns, Pete informs Don of Duck's plans.
 At the initial meeting with the lead SC and PPL executives, Draper informs them that he would not work under Duck's vision of the agency.
 After Duck directly challenges Don, Don informs him that he is not under any contract to the agency, to Duck's petulant surprise.
 Duck loses his temper, putting his promotion after the merger in question.